Historic Sportscar Racing

 Historic Sportscar Racing (HSR) is an automobile club and sanctioning body that supports historic racing in the United States.
 The organization traces its roots to the first running of the Walter Mitty Challenge in 1977 at Road Atlanta.
 HSR continues to sanction the Mitty, along with six to 10 other events each year.
-The organization has been owned by the International Motor Sports Association (IMSA) since January 2022.
+The organization has been owned by the NASCAR Holdings, through their International Motor Sports Association (IMSA) subsidiary since January 2022.

 Events and venues

 The organization sanctions races on the East Coast and Canada.
 Annual events include: